phelipegarcia/Veeam-Report/README.md

 # Disclaimer

 The veeam-report.ps1 script was created based on the "MyVeeamReport_VBRv7_v1.2.ps" project by Shawn Masterson.
-He created this project for Veeam v11 but abandoned it in 2018.
+He created this project but abandoned it in 2018.

 ## PART 1 - Generate the report file